 - For many diseases, there is still no cure but patients can be treated through intervention in the immune system.

 - Combination of theory and practice for the good of patients is a unique feature of the LIT.

 - Doctors and scientists in Regensburg are leading in the global competition for new immunotherapies.

 - International scientific institutions in Ann Arbor, Stanford, Harvard, Wien, London, Oxford, Newcastle, Nantes, Mailand and Lund

-- The RCI cooperates with multiple companies in the field of biotechnology and pharmaceuticals.
+- The LIT cooperates with multiple companies in the field of biotechnology and pharmaceuticals.

 The Free State of Bavaria

-- The Free State of Bavaria supports the RCI strategically on its way to becoming an extra-faculty research institute as well as financially since 2011.
+- The Free State of Bavaria supports the LIT financially since 2011.